chadrik/typewriter/README.md

 - You find it easier to maintain and comprehend types specified alongside the description of an argument

-TypeWriter can parse the three major docstring conventions to find type info: [numpy](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy), [google](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) and [restructuredText](https://thomas-cokelaer.info/tutorials/sphinx/docstring_python.html#template-py-source-file)
+typeright can parse the three major docstring conventions to find type info: [numpy](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy), [google](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) and [restructuredText](https://thomas-cokelaer.info/tutorials/sphinx/docstring_python.html#template-py-source-file)

 Regardless of the docstring convention you choose, the types declared within your docstrings should following the guidelines in [PEP 484](https://www.python.org/dev/peps/pep-0484/),